bszonye/civ6-maptacks/README.md

 This optional add-on makes a few small changes to the official interface:

-* improves the editor layout for Gathering Storm districts
+* improve the editor layout for Gathering Storm districts
-* fixes some in-game text that still refers to map _pins_ instead of _tacks._
+* fix some in-game text that still refers to map pins instead of tacks

 ## Compatibility
 The Map Tacks mod does not affect saved games, so you can add it to a game in